Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Myoepithelioma carcinoma is a rare, malignant salivary gland neoplasm in which the tumor cells almost exclusively manifest myoepithelial differentiation.
 This neoplasm represents the malignant counterpart of benign myoepithelioma.[

-The majority of patients present with the primary complaint of a painless mass.[
+Most patients present with the primary complaint of a painless mass.[

 Adenosquamous carcinoma

-In addition to swelling, adenosquamous carcinoma produces visible changes in the mucosa including erythema, ulceration, and induration.
+In addition to swelling, adenosquamous carcinoma produces visible changes in the mucosa, including erythema, ulceration, and induration.
 Pain frequently accompanies ulceration.
 Limited data indicate that this is a highly aggressive neoplasm with a poor prognosis.[

 Nonepithelial Neoplasms